Limpopo Accident Claims 42 Lives, 10-Month-Old Killed As Long-Distance Bus Overturns on N1 Highway

 Briefly News journalist Byron Pillay has dedicated a decade to reporting on the South African political landscape, crime, and social issues.
 He spent 10 years working for the Northern Natal Courier before transitioning to online journalism.

-LIMPOPO – At least 42 people have been killed in a horrific bus crash on the N1 highway in Limpopo on Sunday, 12 October 2025.
+LIMPOPO – At least 42 people were killed in a horrific bus crash on the N1 highway in Limpopo on Sunday, 12 October 2025.

 The long-distance bus was reportedly travelling from Gqeberha in the Eastern Cape to Harare, Zimbabwe, when it overturned and rolled down an embankment.
-The accident occurred near the Ingwe Lodge between Louis Trichardt and Musina.
+The bus was set to travel to Malawi after a stop in Zimbabwe.
+The accident occurred near Ingwe Lodge between Louis Trichardt and Musina.

 Read also